 If a perfect diode were available, then no current would flow when it was reverse biased.
 It is found that for a real PN junction diode, a very small amount of current flow in the reverse direction as a result of the minority carriers in the semiconductor.
 The level of leakage current is dependent upon three main factors.
 The reverse voltage is obviously significant.
 It is also temperature dependent, rising appreciably with temperature.
 It is also found that it is very dependent upon the type of semiconductor material used - silicon is very much better than germanium.

 The leakage current characteristic or specification for a PN junction diode is specified at a certain reverse voltage and particular temperature.
 The specification is normally defined in terms of in microamps, µA or picoamps, pA as the levels are normally very low before reverse breakdown occurs.

-Package type: Diodes can be mounted in a variety of packages according to their applications, and in some circumstances, especially RF applications, the package is a key element in defining the overall RF diode characteristics.
+Diodes can be mounted in a variety of packages according to their applications, and in some circumstances, especially RF design applications, the package is a key element in defining the overall RF diode characteristics.